-Prohibited Correct Placing Close to Chassis Chassis Solder (ground) Electrode Pattern in section Solder Resist in section Placing of Chip Components and Leaded Components Lead Wire in section Solder Resist in section Placing of Leaded Components after Chip Component Soldering Iron Lead Wire in section Solder Resist in section Lateral Mounting Solder Resist in section
+Prohibited Correct Placing Close to Chassis in section in section Placing of Chip Components and Leaded Components in section in section Placing of Leaded Components after Chip Component in section in section Lateral Mounting

 2. Land Dimensions

 2-1.
 Chip capacitors can be cracked due to the stress of PCB bending, etc. if the land area is larger than needed and has an excess amount of solder.
 Please refer to the land dimensions in table 1 for reflow soldering.